When to Replace Your Timing Belt: Mileage Intervals by Make (2026)

 Estimate your timing belt replacement cost with the free calculator →

-Most manufacturers recommend timing belt replacement between 60,000 and 105,000 miles, or every five to seven years, whichever comes first.
-The time limit matters because rubber degrades from heat and age even when the car sits in a garage.
-A belt that has been on the engine for eight years might look fine visually but have weakened internally.
+Most manufacturers recommend replacing the timing belt between 60,000 and 105,000 miles, or every five to seven years, whichever comes first.
+The time limit is the one most owners overlook.
+Rubber degrades from heat cycles and ozone regardless of how little the car is driven, and a belt that has been on the engine for eight years can look fine while being brittle.

 Use our timing belt replacement calculator to see whether your vehicle is due and to estimate the cost.